Wednesday, December 25, 2024

 Inner front.
 How Ermak’s deputy takes control of the Ministry of Energy, NEURC, and state energy enterprises.
 At the same time, there is no complete and up-to-date list of officials working in the Office of the President in the public domain on the website of the President of Ukraine; there is only information about the head of the OP, his deputies, as well as the head of the Office OP and the President's Press Secretary.

-Sometimes one gets the impression that the task of individual OP advisers is to systematically generate scandals.
+Sometimes it seems that the task of individual OP advisers is to systematically generate scandals.
 Moreover, they do not abandon this habit even after they cease to be advisors.
 For example, ex-freelance adviser to the OP and former adviser on information policy issues to the Ukrainian delegation in the Trilateral Contact Group, Aleksey Arestovich, recently once again disgraced himself with a statement at the Russian event in Tallinn “Free Russia Forum”.
 Moreover, the organizers of the forum title Arestovich as “a political figure, freelance adviser to the office of the President of Ukraine (2020-2023).”

 However, Arestovich was fired from his position in the OP after another scandal in January of this year.
 After a Russian missile attack on a house in Dnepr, which killed 44 people, Arestovich said he believed the Kh-22 missile was shot down by Ukrainian air defense forces and then fell on a residential building.